16 Jan Award ceremony highlights sustainable developments around Iowa

 Blackbird Investments is developing the Wilkins Building.

-“The Wilkins Building, for those of you who don’t know, was part of the Younkers site and part of the 2014 fire which took down the east half of the building,” said James Spiller of Blackbird Investments.
+“The Wilkins Building, for those of you who don’t know, was part of the Younkers site and part of the 2014 fire which took down the eastern half of the building,” said James Spiller of Blackbird Investments.
 “We are thrilled to open the Wilkins Building and have a restored tea room.”